 The region in the above map is where Apostle Paul spent a great deal of time spreading the gospel and where he arguably achieved his greatest missionary successes.

-During his second missionary journey (49 to 52 A.D.)
-Paul evangelized in this region Troas, Neapolis, Philippi, Amphipolis, Apollonia, Thessalonica, Berea, Athens, Corinth, Cenchrea and Ephesus.
+During his second missionary journey (49 to 52 A.D.), the Apostle Paul evangelized in the Aegean region the cities of Troas, Neapolis, Philippi, Amphipolis, Apollonia, Thessalonica, Berea, Athens, Corinth, Cenchrea and Ephesus.
 The church in Philippi was the first European church founded by Paul.
-His third journey (53 to 58 A.D.) had him visiting and (usually) preaching in Ephesus, Troas, Neapolis, Philippi, Thessalonica, Berea, Corinth, Assos, Mitylene, Trogyllium, Miletus and Patara.
-During his fourth journey (60 to 63 A.D.) he landed on the island of Crete (Fair Havens) on his way to Rome to stand trial.
+His third journey (53 to 58 A.D.) had him visiting and (usually) preaching in Ephesus, Troas, Neapolis, Philippi, Thessalonica, Berea, Corinth, Assos, Mitylene, Trogyllium, Miletus, and Patara.
+During his fourth missionary journey (60 to 63 A.D.), he landed on the island of Crete (Fair Havens) on his way to Rome to stand trial.

 The Aegean Sea is also the place where the Apostle John wrote the book of Revelation, the last book of the Bible.
 He was exiled by Roman Emperor Domitian to the island of Patmos in 95 A.D. "because of the Word of God and the testimony of Jesus Christ" (Revelation 1:9).
 He penned this final section of Scripture after receiving several visions that were meant to shown things that will soon come to pass (Revelation 1:1).